pblischak/trim_Nds/README.md

 # `trim_Nds`

+> **Note**: I'm still testing this out, so use with caution.
+If you try it and it does not work, please consider filing and issue and I'll do my best to address it.

 `trim_Nds` is a simple R/C++ script for trimming N's and ?'s off the ends (but not the middle) of nucleotide sequences.
 The input is a file of DNA sequences in FASTA format.
 The script can be sourced into an R session to run the main function: `trim_Nds()`.